 Native to the Indian subcontinent, oriental hobby is found across Asia and Oceania.

-These falcons are 11 inches long, and their blueish-gray upper body contrasts nicely with the chestnut belly and tail.
+These types of falcons are 11 inches long, and their blueish-gray upper body contrasts nicely with the chestnut belly and tail.

 Olm is a vulnerable species of aquatic salamander living in the cave waters of Europe.
 Unlike other amphibians, the entire life of olms is spent underwater.